JDede1/loan_default_prediction/README.md

----
 # 🏦 Loan Default Prediction – End-to-End MLOps Project

 This project implements an **end-to-end MLOps pipeline** for predicting loan defaults using the [LendingClub dataset](https://www.kaggle.com/wordsforthewise/lending-club).

-It was built as part of the **DataTalksClub MLOps Zoomcamp capstone** and demonstrates how to move from a trained ML model to a **production-grade ML system** with automated retraining, deployment, monitoring, and CI/CD.
+It was built as part of the **[DataTalksClub MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp)** capstone.
+The project demonstrates how to move from a trained ML model to a **production-grade ML system** with automated retraining, deployment, monitoring, and CI/CD.

 ---

 ## 📌 Project Overview

 ### Problem Statement

 Loan default is a major risk for financial institutions, leading to revenue loss and operational costs.
 This project builds a machine learning pipeline to predict the likelihood of loan default and integrates the workflow into a production-ready MLOps system.

 ### Dataset

 * **Source**: LendingClub Loan Dataset (public).
 * **Cleaned version**: `gs://loan-default-artifacts-loan-default-mlops/data/loan_default_selected_features_clean.csv`
 * **Features**: loan amount, interest rate, credit grade, revolving balance, etc.
 * **Target variable**: `loan_status` (defaulted vs non-defaulted).

 ### Objectives

 This project demonstrates the full MLOps lifecycle:

 ✅ Train, evaluate, and register models with MLflow
 ✅ Automate workflows with Airflow DAGs
 ✅ Deploy models via Docker + MLflow REST API
 ✅ Daily batch prediction with Airflow
 ✅ Monitor drift and quality with Evidently
 ✅ Store artifacts in GCS (Terraform provisioned)
 ✅ CI/CD with GitHub Actions + testing

 ---

 ## 🏗️ Architecture & Tools
----

 ### High-Level Workflow